Snigdha-OS/documentation/docs/introduction/contributing.md

 There are several ways you can contribute to **Snigdha OS**:

-1. **Reporting Bugs**: If you encounter a bug, please open an issue on our issue tracker.
+જ⁀➴ **Reporting Bugs**: If you encounter a bug, please open an issue on our issue tracker.
 Be sure to include details such as steps to reproduce, expected behavior, and actual behavior.
+Bugs can be reported in two ways.

+    - 👉 If you don't know which repository is having the bug, then raise issue on our universal issue tracker. **[SNIGDHAOS ISSUES](https://github.com/Snigdha-OS/snigdhaos-issues/issues/new/choose)**
+    - 👉 If you know the specefic repository name, then raise the issue on the specific repository.

-2. **Requesting Features**: If you have a feature request or an idea for improving the project, please open an issue on our issue tracker.
+જ⁀➴ **Requesting Features**: If you have a feature request or an idea for improving the project, please open an issue on our issue tracker.
 We welcome your suggestions and feedback.

-3. **Code Contributions**: We welcome code contributions via pull requests (PRs).
+જ⁀➴ **Code Contributions**: We welcome code contributions via pull requests (PRs).
 Here are the steps to contribute code:

-    a.
-Fork the repository to your GitHub account.
+    - 👉 Fork the repository to your GitHub account.
+Read [How to fork a github repository?](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)

-    b.
-Clone the forked repository to your local machine.
+    - 👉 Clone the forked repository to your local machine.
+Read [how to clone a github repository in my local machine?](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-    c.
-Create a new branch for your feature or bug fix.
+    - 👉 Create a new branch for your feature or bug fix.
+Read [how to create new branch on forked repository?](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository)

-    d.
-Make your changes and ensure they follow our coding standards.
+    - 👉 Make your changes and ensure they follow our coding standards.

     e.
 Write tests to cover your changes if applicable.